byuu/byuu.org/byuu/README.md

   - "byuu" could refer to just the simplified user-interface, to the high-performance scanline-based renderers, or the original name of the project's author.

-byuu-the-project did not get very popular before byuu-the-person moved on to working on [ares](/ares) and renaming everything, so this confusing period of the project's history is not of much concern today.

 The source-code of byuu-the-project is still part of the [higan source](https://github.com/higan-emu/higan),